 It was very pleasant weather in December.
 We never had to switch on AC while traveling around the Ugandan countryside.

-Rough Itinerary for Uganda in 10 days
+Itinerary at a glance- Uganda in 10 days

 Uganda is a country offering visa on arrival for most nationalities.
 For a cost of USD 50, you get a sticker visa.
-You can not cross the border with a drone camera or alcohol license xceeding 2 liter per person.
+You can not cross the border with a drone camera or alcohol license exceeding 2 liter per person.

 Day 5: if Gorilla tracking mesmerised you you will be elated with the Chimp experience.
 They are far more active and unhinged in front of the audience (that is you)!